bestwebsoft/portfolio-wordpress-plugin/readme.txt

 7. Portfolio frontend page (for all portfolios) without label for additional fields.

 == Changelog ==

+= V2.23 - 28.03.2014 =
+* Update : Portfolio Template is updated.
+* Update : Screenshots are updated.
+* Update : BWS plugins section is updated.
+* Budfix : Plugin optimization is done.
+* Budfix : Problem with pagination for portfolio as front page is fixed.

+= V2.22 - 23.12.2013 =
+* NEW : We added the ability to include Portfolio as search criterion for Custom Search on the Porfolio settings page.
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 3.8.

+= V2.21 - 08.11.2013 =
+* NEW : We added functionality for disable rewriting templates after plugin update.
+* Update : Activation of radio button or checkbox by clicking on its label.
+* NEW : Add checking installed wordpress version.
+* Update : We updated all functionality for wordpress 3.7.1.

 = V2.20 - 14.10.2013 =
 * Bugfix : Fixed style bugs.